Stand and Deliver (Adam and the Ants song)

-"Stand and Deliver" is a song by British new wave band Adam and the Ants, released as the lead single from their third studio album, Prince Charming (1981).
+"Stand and Deliver" is a song by the English new wave band Adam and the Ants, released as the lead single from their third studio album, Prince Charming (1981).
 It was the band's first No. 1 hit in the UK.
 The phrase "stand and deliver — your money or your life", used in the lyrics, is commonly associated with highwaymen in 18th century England.